seanloughran/portland-301n2/class-01-jquery-and-the-dom/LECTURE.md

 * Tuesday are lecture days
 * Thursdays are for labs
 * Sunday will be a combination of lab/lecture
-* Monday/Wednesday are for coworking.
-Instrcutors may or may not be present, but the expectation is you **will be here** for coworking days
+* Monday/Wednesday are for co-working.
+Instructors may or may not be present, but the expectation is you **will be here** for co-working days

 ## Intros
 * Instructor